On the Complexity of CSP-based Ideal Membership Problems: Sufficient conditions for tractability

 \begin{proof} Note that, by our construction, there is a one-to-one correspondence between the points in $ \mb{V}(\I(\cP))$ and the points in $ \mb{V}(\I(\cP'))$.
 That is, each $\mb{a}=(a_1,\dots,a_i,\dots, a_j=p(a_i),\dots, a_n)\in \mb{V}(\I(\cP))$ corresponds to $\mb{a}'=(a_1,\dots,a_{j-1},a_{j+1},\dots,a_n)\in \mb{V}(\I(\cP'))$.
 Furthermore, for all $\mb{a}\in \mb{V}(\I(\cP))$ and the corresponding $\mb{a}'\in \mb{V}(\I(\cP'))$ we have $f_0(\mb{a})=f'_0(\mb{a}')$.
 This yields that

 This finishes the proof of the lemma. \end{proof}

 The preprocessing step and \Cref{lem:no-permutation} suggest that we can massage any instance of $\IMP(\Gm)$ and obtain an instance $\IMP(\Gm)$ without permutation constraints.
-This can be carried out in polynomial time by processing permutation constraints one by one in turn.
+This can be carried out in polynomial time by processing permutation constraints one by one in turn, provided the original polynomial has bounded degree, as otherwise the number of monomials in the resulting polynomial may be exponentially greater that that of the original one.

 \begin{lemma} Let $\cP=(X,D,C)$ be an instance of $\CSP(\Gamma)$ such that $\nabla\in \Pol(\Gamma)$ and $C$ contains no permutation constraint.
 Then a \GB\ of the corresponding ideal $\I(\cP)$ can be computed in polynomial time. \end{lemma}